github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 ## Metrics

 The module supports metrics (experimental feature) to monitor the system.
 The metrics are disabled by default.
 To enable the metrics set `metrics.enable = true`.
-Once put by true all module managed metrics are used, you can configure the one bye one via the `metrics` object.
+If set to true, all module managed metrics are used, you can configure the one by one via the `metrics` object.
 The metrics are created in the namespace `GitHub Runners`.

 ### Supported metrics